Many people believe DOS to be an antiquated,

 Companies other than Microsoft continue to market new, modern versions of

 DOS.
-As mentioned in Fallacy #2, major operating systems include DOS or a
+As mentioned in Fallacy #2, major operating systems either include,

 This seems to come from those persons that only ever used DOS on

 older, slower computers.
 Regardless, DOS is much faster than a GUI (Graphic

 User Interface) on an equivalent system.
 This is because without all those

 icons and excessive colour depth to describe, it occupies a smaller amount

 of RAM and requires much less processing power to do the same job.
 As a

 consequence, it also takes up far less room on your hard drive.
 DOS

 programmers tend to try to condense their code, in part so their programs